rancher/docs/content/rancher/v2.x/en/overview/architecture-recommendations/_index.md

 * The Ingress controller will redirect HTTP to HTTPS and terminate SSL/TLS on port TCP/443.
 * The Ingress controller will forward traffic to port TCP/80 on the pod in the Rancher deployment.

-<figcaption>Rancher installed on a Kubernetes cluster with layer 4 load balancer, depicting SSL termination at ingress controllers</figcaption>
+<figcaption>Rancher installed on a Kubernetes cluster with layer 4 load balancer, depicting SSL termination at Ingress controllers</figcaption>
 ![Rancher HA]({{<baseurl>}}/img/rancher/ha/rancher2ha.svg)
-<sup>Rancher installed on a Kubernetes cluster with Layer 4 load balancer (TCP), depicting SSL termination at ingress controllers</sup>

 # Environment for Kubernetes Installations